 | click to enlarge, full size here |

-As this is an unusual projection, do take a moment to orient yourself: Antactica is in the centre, Australia side-on to its immediate right, Africa above left, and Greenland top left are recognisable; Europe, Asia and the Americas are however smeared along the edges... can you recognise any features?
+Hello folks: this is an unusual projection, so do take a moment to orient yourself: the North Pole is at top left, and Antarctica at the centre, Australia side-on to its immediate right, Africa above left, and Greenland top left are all recognisable; Europe, Asia and the Americas are however smeared along the edges... can you recognise any other features?

 15 Longest Rivers